Nikolaos G. AndronikosPartner

 - the ad hoc committee of Towergate Insurance Group’s senior secured creditors in connection with their credit bid and subsequent £1.1 billion acquisition and financial restructuring through a pre-pack U.K. administration and parallel/alternative schemes of arrangement with junior secured creditors and related shareholder arrangements (Adviser of the Year, Institute for Turnaround); and

-- TFI TAB Gida on negotiations with private equity investors and other matters for its proposed IPO and NYSE listing.
+- TFI TAB Gida on negotiations with private equity investors and on its proposed IPO.

 - Barclays on its strategies to improve its capital ratios after the financial crisis;